-Access to the premises - An individual gate remote control provides access to the Husky Village gates and/or the Campus Gates in the Residence College parking lots.
+Access to the premises - An individual gate remote control provides access to the Husky Village gates and/or the campus gates in the Residence College parking lots.
 Acceptance and use of the remote control is subject to compliance with the following guidelines:

-- a.
-Immediately report lost or stolen remotes to the Housing Office.
+- Immediately report lost or stolen remotes to the Housing Office.
 A lost or damaged remote can be replaced for a \$50.00 charge. - b.
-Right to use the remote control ends when a resident's lease/residence ends or is terminated.
+Right to use the remote control ends when a resident's campus living agreement ends or is terminated.
 Remotes must be returned at that time.
-Failure to return the remote will result in a \$50.00 charge.
+Failure to return the remote will result in a \$50.00 charge. - c.

-- c.
 Residents should not share their remote with anyone else. - d.
 Mere possession of a remote does not necessarily confirm right of entry.
 Residents should not assist someone who appears to be having difficulty gaining entry, someone whose access privileges have been revoked, or guests of other residents.

 Limited Access Gates - To avoid damage to one's vehicle and to the vehicle access gates, residents should pass through the gates carefully.
 Tailgating and following other cars through the gate is not permitted.
 The Housing Office is not responsible for damage which occurs to residents' or guests' vehicles.
-Residents who vandalize the gates in any way whatsoever, or who bump the gate, will be fined, required to pay the costs of repairs, and may face disciplinary action and/or criminal prosecution.
+Residents who vandalize the gates in any way whatsoever or who bump the gate will be fined, required to pay the costs of repairs, and may face disciplinary action and/or criminal prosecution.

 Husky Village Call Box - The front-gate call box for Husky Village provides a resident directory with listings by last name and first initial.
 To gain entry, visitors may press the "#" button first for a dial tone, then dial the three digit code listed by the resident's name.
-The apartment telephone number will be dialed.
+The resident's telephone number will be dialed.
 The resident may then open the gate for the visitor by pressing the "9" button on the resident's telephone.
-Visitors may enter Husky Village to pick up or drop off a resident.
-Visitor parking is located in Lot # 6, through Gate # 3 and in front of the Baugh Center.

-Residence College Security Code - A security code is given to residents for after hours access and the protection of the residents in the building.
-The code must not be given out for any reason to anyone not residing in the Residence College.
-A fine of \$100 will be assessed to any resident disclosing the code and to any non-resident using the code.
+Residence College Security - A security code and/or security cards are given to residents for after hours access and the protection of the residents in the building.
+The code and/or security cards must not be given out for any reason to anyone not residing in the Residence College.
+A fine of \$100 will be assessed to any resident disclosing the code and/or security cards.